Donald Cammell: Personal life

-Cammell was married twice, first to the Greek actress Maria Andipa (m.
-1954), by whom he had a son Amadis (b.
+Cammell was married twice, first to the Greek actress Maria Antippas (1928–2021, m.
+1954–?), by whom he had a son Amadis (b.
 1959), and then to the American writer China Kong (m.
-1978), with whom he started an affair when she was 14.
+1978).
 He is survived by his son and his second wife.

 Death

 On the night of 24 April 1996, Cammell shot himself in the head in his Hollywood Hills home.
-He took 45 minutes to die, during which time he talked about his movie Performance (which features Mick Jagger's character being shot in the head in an assisted suicide) with his wife, China Kong, asking her to provide him with a mirror so he could witness his own death.
+He took 45 minutes to die, during which time he talked about his movie Performance (which features Mick Jagger's character being shot in the head in an assisted suicide) with his wife, China Kong, asking her to provide him with a mirror so he could witness his own death, mirroring a scene from his film White of the Eye.

 Friends told the press he was suffering from severe chronic depression.
 Cammell's depression reportedly was exacerbated by the studio's recutting of his recent movie Wild Side without his permission.

+In an article for Senses of Cinema, Maximilian Le Cain wrote "[Cammell] was alive and conscious for up to 45 minutes afterwards and, reportedly, was in a happy, almost euphoric state.
+The fact that he didn’t die instantly was not accidental; in fact he allegedly requested that his wife and writing collaborator China Cammell hold up a mirror so he could watch himself die and asked her ‘Do you see the picture of Borges?’"